Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Metric of Transport Difficulty

 In practice, the data arrival rate is dispensable on the scale of the specific OSN, i.e., the value of $n$, although the data arrival rate depends on many factors, such as the specific form and quality of social services.
-Thus, we make a reasonable and practical assumption that $\lambda_{\mathcal{S},k}=\Theta(1)$ for $k=1,2,\cdots, n_s$.
+Combining the facts that the \emph{data requested rate} is a certain portion of the data arrival rate, we can make a reasonable and practical assumption that $\lambda_{\mathcal{S},k}=\Theta(1)$ for $k=1,2,\cdots, n_s$.

-In this work, we aim to analyze the scaling laws of transport load for data dissemination for OSNs according to the network size.
-Therefore, it is appropriate to note at this point that the specific distribution of data arrival rate has no impact on the results (in order sense) as long as it holds that $\lambda_{\mathcal{S},k}=\Theta(1)$ for $k=1,2,\cdots, n_s$.
-This is why we do not make an intensive study of the specific distribution of data arrival rates.
+In this work, we aim to analyze the fundamental limits on the transport load for data dissemination in OSNs according to the network size.
+Therefore, it is appropriate to note at this point that the specific distribution of data requested rate has no impact on the results (in order sense) as long as it holds that $\lambda_{\mathcal{S},k}=\Theta(1)$ for $k=1,2,\cdots, n_s$.
+This is why we do not make an intensive study of the specific distribution of data requested rates.